syndesisio/fuse-online-install/README.md

 with options:

--s  --setup-crd               Install CRDs clusterwide.
-Use --setup-user if you want a specific user to be
+-s  --setup                   Install CRDs clusterwide.
+Use --grant if you want a specific user to be
-                              able to install Syndesis.
+                              able to install Fuse Online.
 You have to run this option once as cluster admin.
--u  --setup-user <user> Add permissions for the given user so that user can install the operator
+-u  --grant <user>            Add permissions for the given user so that user can install the operator
-                              in her projects
-    --cluster                 Add the permission for all projects in the cluster (only when used together with --setup-user)
+                              in her projects.
+You have to run this as cluster-admin --cluster                 Add the permission for all projects in the cluster (only when used together with --grant)
     --route                   Route to use.
 If not given, the route is trying to be detected from the currently connected cluster.
-   --console <console-url>    The URL to the openshift console --force                    Override an existing "Syndesis" if present
+   --console <console-url>    The URL to the openshift console --force                    Override an existing installation if present

 -p --project <project>        Install into this project.
 The project will be deleted
                               if it already exists.
-By default, install into the current project (without deleting) -w --watch                    Wait until the installation has completed -o --open                     Open Syndesis after installation (implies --watch) --help                     This help message
+By default, install into the current project (without deleting) -w --watch                    Wait until the installation has completed -o --open                     Open Fuse Online after installation (implies --watch) --help                     This help message
 -v --verbose                  Verbose logging
 ```